-Prior to September 2003, students who were TASP Passed in reading, writing, and/or math are College Ready in those areas and students who were TASP Deficient in one (or more) areas are TSI Deficient in the same areas.
+Prior to September 2003, students who were classified as TASP Passed in reading, writing, and/or math are College Ready in those areas and students who were TASP Deficient in one (or more) areas are TSI Deficient in the same areas.

 Likewise, students who were granted TASP Exempt status because of scores earned on standardized exams such as SAT, ACT, or TAAS, or prior college courses, are considered TSI College Ready.
+These classifications are only retained by students who attended Texas public institutions during the TASP era (Fall 1989 - Fall 2003).